genagibson/CS109B_MSD/README.md

 ## Updates
 * New notebook is created with various classical models comparison.
 The best accuracy is brough by Randomforest around 79%.
-Th details can be found in the notebook 'ML_Model_v1.ipynb' under notebooks/Model/ML_Model_v1.ipynb
+The details can be found in the notebook 'ML_Model_v1.ipynb' under notebooks/Model/ML_Model_v1.ipynb